Reviews You Can Rely On

 Fit and Comfort

 The inner lining of these pants is very comfortable, and they are a joy to wear.
 The suspenders are stretchy, comfortable, and wide enough to distribute weight comfortably.
 If you don't like the suspenders, they are easily removable.
-The exterior fabric of the pant, despite being a Gore-Tex hardshell, is soft, supple, and doesn't cause any discomfort.
+The exterior fabric of the pant is soft, supple, and doesn't cause any discomfort.
+The fit is perfect for activity, well-tailored, and a bit on the slim side.

 Ventilation

 The Spyder Dare has short, mesh-backed vents in the inner thighs.
 These vents don't provide as much ventilation as other pants that we reviewed, but they are still better than nothing.
 This isn't much of a problem for these pants, because you'll be selecting these from your closet or suitcase on the absolute coldest of days when you probably won't need the ventilation.
-If you misjudge the weather and dress too warmly underneath, you will likely be wishing for a more effective ventilation setup.
+Almost any other ski pant on the market would be a better choice on warm days.

 Warmth